jessecusack/sharing-code/utils/presentation.md

 A prerequisite to sharing any code is to follow **good practice** when writing it.

+We _all_ write bad code form time to time!
+Usually because we're under pressure or in a rush.
+A goal is to have good practice built into 'muscle memory' so that even when we're in a rush, we still write something sort of ok rather than an absolute abomination.

 ## Basic good practice (not exhaustive)

 * Include comments and docstrings